sarthak-121/SQL-with-python/README.md

 Change user password and database name of the on your local system.

-Finally, you run the script file by typing command
+Finally, you run the script file in cmd by typing command

 ```
     python script.py